Pit Fire Pottery Festival - October 6, 2017, 6 p.m. - 9 p.m.

-In its tenth year, the Cochise College Art Festival is the annual event for the community drawing in diverse artists in collaboration with local sounds, flavors, and talented performers.
+In its eleventh year, the Cochise College Art Festival is the annual event for the community drawing in diverse artists in collaboration with local sounds, flavors, and talented performers.

 Individuals who support the Cochise College Art Department financially automatically become members of the Friends of the Art Department.
 Members who have provided contact information receive the biannual “Accolade” magazine and may be invited to special events put on by the department.
 Funding supports scholarships, professional development, and equipment and supplies for the Art Department.
 Questions may be directed to the Cochise College Foundation.

 Melting Pot: Pit fire ceramics project teaches life lesson

 A piece of Robert Hayostek’s soul will reside in cupboards across Cochise County and beyond following the ninth annual Cochise College Pit Fire Festival.

 Hayostek is the student potter selected to craft 1,000 ceramic soup bowls for the event, which is expected to draw hundreds, if not thousands, to the Douglas Campus on Oct.
 22. The event includes numerous performers opening for local band Train Wreck, soups prepared by Cochise College Culinary Arts students, and fireworks.

 But the main act is an enormous inferno, in which pottery by Cochise College students and pieces shipped from elsewhere – this year, as far as Denmark and as close as Col. Smith Middle School – are fired.
 Pottery is removed from the ashes the next day, with select pieces displayed on the Douglas Campus and in Bisbee.